 - Store milk and other dairy products in the refrigerator below 40°F, but never store milk in the refrigerator door where it is susceptible to warmer air from opening and closing the door.

-- Discard all kinds of milk (whole, 2 percent, skim, etc.) after the container has been opened one week of opening, no matter what the "sell-by" date is.
+- Discard all kinds of milk (whole, low-fat, reduced fat, non-fat, etc.) after one week of opening, no matter what the "sell-by" date is.

-- Ice cream has a shelf life of two to four months because it is stored in the freezer where bacterial growth is significantly slowed due to the colder temperatures — make homemade ice cream with pasteurized eggs.
+- Ice cream has a shelf life of two to four months because it is stored in the freezer where bacterial growth is significantly slowed due to the colder temperatures.
+If you make homemade ice cream, be sure to use pasteurized eggs.

-- Remove mold from cheese by cutting a one-inch square around it; the rest is safe to eat if only a small area was affected.
+- Remove mold from hard cheeses by cutting a one-inch square around it; the rest is safe to eat if only a small area was affected.

-- Processed cheese spread can keep for 3 to 4 weeks in the refrigerator after being opened.
+- Processed cheese spread can keep for three to four weeks in the refrigerator after being opened.

-- Pregnant women, young children, the elderly and people with weakened immune systems should not eat unpasteurized cheeses or soft cheeses like Camembert, Brie, blue-veined, etc.
+- Pregnant women, young children, the elderly and people with weakened immune systems should not eat unpasteurized cheeses or soft cheeses such as Camembert, Brie and blue-veined cheeses.

-- Cream cheese can last for 2 weeks
+- Cream cheese can last for two weeks

-- Cottage cheese can last for 10 to 30 days
+- Cottage cheese can last for one week.

-- Ricotta cheese can last for 5 days
+- Ricotta cheese can last for one week.

 - When buying eggs, choose a carton that is cold and make sure the eggs are clean and aren't broken or cracked.

-- If a recipe calls for raw eggs, like Caesar salad dressing, use a liquid pasteurized egg substitute instead of raw eggs.
+- If a recipe calls for raw eggs, such as Caesar salad dressing, use a liquid pasteurized egg substitute instead of raw eggs.

-- Cook eggs until yolk are firm (yolks should not be runny).
+- Cook eggs until yolks are firm (yolks should not be runny).

-- Cook egg dishes, like quiche or casseroles, to 160°F.
+- Cook egg dishes such as quiche or casseroles to 160°F.

 - Check the "sell-by" date on the carton.

-- Use yogurt within 7-10 days after buying it.
+- Use yogurt within seven to 10 days after buying it.